William Alsup: Mass firings

+Copyright

+In a lawsuit against Anthropic, Alsup wrote, "To summarize the analysis that now follows, the use of the books at issue to train Claude and its precursors was exceedingly transformative and was a fair use under Section 107 of the Copyright Act."

 Personal life

 Alsup moved to California in the 1970s.
 He owns a 40-acre ranch in the Sierra Nevada foothills.
 In 2002 he published Missing in the Minarets, a book telling the story of the search for mountaineer Walter A Starr, Jr.